 Sadly, life’s constant flow of traffic can sometimes prevent our stopping or slowing down, even for a second.
 Spur-of-the-moment Word studies and read-as-you-go encouragement may seem like a luxury you can’t afford amid the grind of daily responsibilities and looming deadlines.

-That’s why nothing beats memorizing the map if you want to stay on course from the outset.
-When you hide the God’s Word in your heart, it acts as an internal compass and keeps you pointed in the right direction.
+That’s why nothing beats memorizing the map to get you where you’re going.
+If you want to stay on course from the outset, then hide the God’s Word in your heart.
+It will as an internal compass and keep you pointed in the right direction.

 You can reference it mentally as you go, meditating on it, mulling over what it means, and how its timeless truth and wisdom relates to your current surroundings.
 That way, you aren’t dependent on good Internet reception; you don’t have to flip through pages or scroll down screens when the road ahead demands your full attention.